 21% of audience members booked more than one event during 2022; and 21% of audience members who attended in 2019, also attended in 2022.
 (Spektrix Insights, 2023)

-It’s much easier and more cost effective to re-engage a customer than to acquire a new one.
-In a desire to attract new audience members, many organisations lose focus on those who are already buying tickets - last year, 60% of audiences were first-time attenders.
+It’s much easier and more cost effective to re-engage a patron than to acquire a new one.
+In a desire to attract new audience members, many organizations lose focus on those who are already buying tickets - last year, 60% of audiences were first-time attenders.
 So, what can the box office do to keep customers coming back?